-Though smaller than some of the other ice rinks in town, the one located at the back of the Pedralbes Centre has plenty of charm, and it’s ideal for kids.
-The rink is a pioneer in Barcelona, having first opened in 1999 at this shopping centre in the Les Corts neighbourhood.
+Most of us can bring to mind the famous ice rink at Rockefeller Centre even if we've never skated across it.
+We've seen it in so many films and TV series, and whenever we head to the rink at the Pedralbes Centre, we feel like we've been transported straight to New York.
+Though smaller than some of the other ice rinks in town, this one has plenty of charm, and it’s ideal for kids.
+The rink is a pioneer in Barcelona, having first opened in 1999 at this shopping centre in the Les Corts neighbourhood, livening up the holiday season.

 Times: The timetables change depending on the day